swiss-seismological-service/scrtdd/README.md

 ## 2. Real-time single-event relocation

-Quick summary:
+Long story short:

 * Use the multi-event relocation feature to prepare a background catalog

 * Create a `scrtdd` profile (e.g. use `scconfig` GUI), set the profile background catalog and add the profile to the list of active real-time profiles (`activeProfiles` parameter).
-The default values of profile parameterss provided by `scrtdd` are a good starting configuration except for `doubleDifferenceObservations.maxNumNeigh` (set it to 40 or a multiple of 8).
+The default profile parameter values are meant to be a good starting choice, so there is no need to tweak them except for `doubleDifferenceObservations.maxNumNeigh` (set it to 40 or a multiple of 8).
 Also it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)

 * Make sure to read "Avoiding Relocation Loops" paragraph to avoid a potential issue